 Enter hourly matching

 The imminent arrival of 24/7 carbon free energy (CFE) or ‘hourly’ matching is a big step forward.
-It enables companies to buy certificates on an hourly basis and match a given volume of clean energy demand with an equal volume of clean energy generation — on or about the time the electricity was used.
+It proposes that companies align their renewable energy portfolios with their electricity demand on an hourly basis, matching a given volume of clean energy demand with an equal volume of clean energy generation — on or about the time the electricity was used.

 Let’s try and clear up any confusion.